burragedanielle/Studio-Ghibli-GIF-Finder/README.md

-# Studio Ghilbi GIF Finder
+# Studio Ghibli GIF Finder

 Find GIFS from your favorite Studio Ghibli movies in seconds with the Studio Ghibli GIF Finder.